ekrsulov/ttpe/doc/docs/plugins/catalog/measure.md

 During measurement:
 - **Start point**: Click to begin; the start point snaps to the nearest point within the threshold
 - **End point**: Move the mouse (no need to keep the button pressed) — the end point snaps in real-time to nearby features
+- **Hold Shift**: Hold the physical Shift key to constrain the measurement to exactly horizontal, vertical, or diagonal (±45°) directions.
+- **Virtual Shift for Mobile**: On mobile devices, use the Virtual Shift button (bottom-right action bar) to emulate holding Shift — the constraint behavior is identical.
 - **Visual feedback**: Shows measurement line with perpendicular extensions
 - **Live calculations**: Updates distance, ΔX, ΔY, and angle in real-time
 - **Snap type indicator**: Displays snap type (Anchor, Corner, Path, etc.) via feedback overlay